 Adding Tables Using TablePress Plugin

-The final way to add tables on your WordPress page or post is by using a WordPress plugin.
-You can find lots of WordPress plugins to add tables on your WordPress website.
+The final way to add tables to your WordPress page or post is by using a WordPress plugin.
+You can find lots of WordPress plugins to add tables to your WordPress website.

-Here, we will be using the TablePress plugin to show you how to add tables on your WordPress page or post.
+Here, we will be using the TablePress plugin to show you how to add tables to your WordPress page or post.

-The first thing you need to do in this method is install and activate the TablePress plugin on your WordPress website.
+The first thing you need to do in this method is installed and activate the TablePress plugin on your WordPress website.